How to Do a Website Audit Mindfully

-If you want to know what’s wrong with your sitemap, hreflang tags, redirects, etc., you should go to the Issue Report.
+If you want to know what’s wrong with your sitemap, hreflang tags, redirects, usability, indexing, security, etc., you should go to the Issue Report.
 Having all the issues structured on one dashboard will help you better assess the time and effort needed.

 Website audit examines the site using 130 parameters and categorizes errors into 19 categories.
 Each category and issue includes a list of affected pages and a description to help you understand why fixing is essential, as well as the problem location to help you quickly detect affected pages.
 Fix tips are also available.